leanchess/leanchess.github.io/index.md

   from the set of Chess moves that are legal from the current position according to the FIDE rules.

 Since LeanChess seems to fail this test, it cannot be considered a *full chess* implementation.
-However, it is:
+Yet, it is:

 * recognisably chess,
 * very playable,
 * employs actual AI, and
-* surpasses (most of) its predecessors in terms of functionality while remaining the smallest of all.
+* surpasses (most of) its predecessors in terms of functionality

-We consider this **suffitiently chess**.
+while remaining the smallest of all.
+We consider this **sufficiently chess**.

-Full chess and UX improvements are planned features, albeit in neither Barebone nor Classic editions of LeanChess.
+Full chess (up to a point) and improved UX are planned features, albeit in neither Barebone nor Classic editions of LeanChess, naturally.

 ## Is It Really the Smallest?